-El Cerrito, just past Albany when traveling North on San Pablo Avenue, is a cute town with some fun things to offer for kids and families.
+El Cerrito– located just past Albany when traveling North on San Pablo Avenue– is a cute town with some fun things to offer for kids and families.
 Pick a place to play, eat (or both!) and make a half-day out of it.
-Pretty much everything listed is either on, or just off of San Pablo Avenue which makes it easy – easy to find, easy to park, easy fun.
-Go!
+Pretty much everything listed is either on or just off of San Pablo Avenue, which makes the fun easy to find!
+Here’s our guide to El Cerrito with Kids:

 Places to play with kids in El Cerrito: